Photo of a large crowd watching football at folsom field.

 1. Nail down your plans

 Who’s in your group?
-Identify who you want to go to games with, and make sure everyone is on the same page about where you plan to go before, during and after each game.
-It’s best to choose a group a friends that you know will take care of you in case something happens.
-Don’t forget to be there for your friends, too.
+Identify who you want to go to events with, and make sure everyone is on the same page about where you plan to go before, during and after.
+It’s best to choose a group of friends that you know will take care of each other in case something happens.

 Stick together.
 Make a commitment to stick together and agree on how you will meet back up if you get separated.
 This can decrease the chances that someone in your group will have to rely on lesser-known friends or strangers to get home.

 Check in with each other.
-It’s also important to establish a way to check in with each other.
-Save each other’s cell phone numbers and consider starting a group chat, so you can communicate with each other in case someone needs help.
+It’s also important to establish a way to check in with each other throughout the day, night or weekend.
+Consider starting a group chat so you can communicate with each other in case someone needs help.
 You’ll also want to make sure that everyone has their sound on, so they don’t miss any important notifications from the group.

 Share your location.
 Finally, make sure everyone knows where you’re all going.
 Google and Apple Maps are a great way to make sure everyone ends up where they’re supposed to be.
-If you do get separated in a crowd, try using the “share my location” feature with the group, so they can find you and regroup.
-If plans change, make sure everyone knows and is in agreement.
+If you do get separated in a crowd, try sending a pin to the group with your location.
+You can also use features like “share my location.”
+Just remember to turn it off later if you want to stop sharing access.
+Finally, if plans change, make sure everyone knows and agrees on what you’re going to do.

 If you or your friends plan to drink (or use other substances), make a commitment to watch out for each other and keep each other accountable.
 It can be helpful to set a limit before you go out, so your friends know when they may need to step in.
 In fact, 91% of students find it acceptable to let a friend know when they’ve had too much to drink.

-You may also want to make an agreement with your group about discouraging each other from doing embarrassing or dangerous things at parties or other events.
-For instance, if someone wants to crowd surf or ‘table smash,’ you may want to pull them aside to share your concerns or pull them into a different activity.
-Similarly, if someone has drank too much, it’s likely time to switch out their drinks for water or help them get home.
+You may also want to discourage each other from embarrassing or dangerous things at parties or events.
+For instance, if someone wants to crowd surf or ‘table smash,’ you may want to redirect them into a different activity.
+Similarly, if someone has drunk too much, it’s likely time to switch out their drinks for water or help them get home.

 3. Know your out